gamliela/starter-react-mobx-styled-components/README.md

-# starter-react-mobx-css-modules
+# starter-react-mobx-styled-components
-My starter kit for projects based on React, MobX, CSS Modules and TypeScript.
+My starter kit for projects based on React, MobX, Styled Components and TypeScript.

 This kit consists of the latest versions of:
 * React
 * Webpack
 * MobX
-* SCSS
-* CSS Modules
+* Styled Components
 * TypeScript

 #### Build Instructions